Skip to main content

 If you still have nicotine cravings after 3 months, you can continue to use the patch.

 Gradually try to reduce your use of patches.
-For example, you can put the patch on for half the day or every second day, then stop using it completely.
+For example, you can put the patch on for a half day or every second day, then stop using it completely.

 Do not cut the patch in half - this affects the delivery of nicotine.